-Granuloma inguinale is a progressive infection of genital and perineal skin caused by Klebsiella (formerly Calymmatobacterium) granulomatis.
-The disease is characterized by slowly progressive skin lesions that are beefy red, raised, painless, and often ulcerated; regional lymphadenopathy is uncommon.
-Diagnosis is by clinical criteria and microscopy.
+Granuloma inguinale (donovanosis) is a progressive infection of genital and perineal skin caused by Klebsiella granulomatis.
+The infection is characterized by slowly progressive skin lesions that are beefy red, raised, painless, and often ulcerated; regional lymphadenopathy is uncommon.
+Diagnosis is by physical examination and microscopic of evaluation of fluid from lesions.
 Treatment is with antibiotics, usually tetracyclines, macrolides, or trimethoprim/sulfamethoxazole.

 (See also Overview of Sexually Transmitted Infections.)

-Infections with Klebsiella granulomatis are extremely rare in high-resource countries but have been reported in areas such as Papua New Guinea, Australia, southern Africa, the Caribbean, and parts of Brazil and India.
+Infections with Klebsiella granulomatis are extremely rare in high-resource countries but are seen in India, southern Africa, and parts of South America (1).

 Symptoms and Signs of Granuloma Inguinale